TruVizion: Features for Fiber & Cable Networks

 View this video to see modem summary features in TruVizion.

 Are you a history buff?
-In addition to real-time RF data on the Cable Modem and ONT Diagnostics screens, one click will open a page of interactive charts that show the same metrics over the last 24 hours.
+In addition to real-time ONT Diagnostics screens and RF data on the Cable Modem, one click will open a page of interactive charts that show the same metrics over the last 24 hours.
 Want to drill further into the past?
 One click more and you can view the last 7 days, 30 days or 90 days.
 What about the here and now?
 On Cable Modems, where signal levels are much more intermittent, you can also select “Live” to watch readings as they stream in every five seconds, which is really helpful when you’re trying to figure out if you’ve fixed the issue (or made it worse).

 Ever wonder how many of your cable modems were already misbehaving right after installation?
 You can run a Post-install Report at any time to see those modems that were out-of-spec the day they were installed, including a snapshot of the total flaps, codeword errors and the RF levels at that time.